The Copernicus Data Space Ecosystem, a game changer in the world of EO

 On December 16th, 2022, the new Copernicus Data Space Ecosystem project kicked off with the stringent ambition to become the public go-to platform and ecosystem for the Copernicus Sentinel data after the legacy ESA distribution hubs and existing DIAS platforms.
 Six months after its initial release, the portal was up and running with new data and services, marking the beginning of a new era for the European Earth Observation (EO) Ecosystem with global ambitions.
 As one of the proud service team members, we’re thrilled to be one of the driving forces in this ongoing and challenging journey to support the uptake of earth observation data and services.
 Discover what is already available, what is still to come, and how we connect with downstream national platforms such as the Belgian Collaborative Ground Segment, Terrascope, and the link and aspirations of ESA's openEO platform.

-ecosystem (un)certainties
+Ecosystem (un)certainties

 From the start of the Copernicus Data Space Ecosystem project, we knew that it was going to be a challenging task.
 Setting up a new ecosystem, almost from scratch, requires quite some elements with first and foremost the element of trust.
 Trust in a longer-term perspective, trust in maturity of operations, trust in the quality of archives and trust in the ability to scale.
 Trust needs to be earned and does not happen overnight.
 This was certainly an element that was not there in the early days of the DIAS platforms and kept many communities in limbo of where to process their project in the abundance of platforms.